Upcoming “Co-creative Learning and Advising in Higher Education Virtual Conference”

-“New Policy Initiatives for Promoting Student-Centered Higher Education” on 27.
-May 2020 in Brussels
+“New Policy Initiatives for Promoting Student-Centred Higher Education”

-There is widespread agreement, especially on the policy level, that education in the EHEA should become more student-centered.
+There is widespread agreement, especially on the policy level, that education in the EHEA should become more student-centred.
 However, there is also widespread agreement that implementation in day-to-day practice is lagging.
-Hence, policy makers require new tools, to encourage and incentivize institutions to reform their actual educational practices.
-This policy event will present a number of new and innovative tools that policy makers, politicians and associations can use to encourage HEI’s to adopt student-centered learning practices.
+Hence, policy makers require new tools to encourage and incentivize institutions to reform their actual educational practices.
+This policy event will present a number of new and innovative tools that policy makers, politicians and associations can use to encourage HEI’s to adopt student-centred learning practices.
 These are:

 - Teaching grants